2025 Pithoragarh Municipal Corporation election

 The 2025 Pithoragarh Municipal Corporation election was a municipal election to the Pithoragarh Municipal Corporation which governs Pithoragarh City, the largest hill city in Uttarakhand.
 It was held on 23 January 2025.
-It was won by Kapana Devlal of BJP who defeated Congress rebel Monika Mahar by 17 votes.
+It was won by Kapana Devlal of BJP who defeated Congress rebel and Congress MLA Mayukh Mahar backed candidate Monika Mahar by just 17 votes in a very close election.
 It was one of the closest races in the state.
+Incidentally, total number of spoiled ballot (134) exceeded almost 8 times of the margin.

+Despite winning the mayor post, BJP won just 5 out of 40 ward members.
+Independent or Congress backed candidates won in 35 seats.

 Election schedule

 The election schedule was announced by the state election commission on 23 December 2024.